StockSharp/doc/en/topics/Candles.md

      };

      ```
    - Since there are no sources providing a ready **volume profile**, it also needs to be built from another data type.
-To draw a **volume profile**, you need to set the [IsCalcVolumeProfile](xref:StockSharp.Algo.Candles.CandleSeries.IsCalcVolumeProfile) property to 'true', as well as [BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) to [Build](xref:StockSharp.Messages.MarketDataBuildModes.Build).
+To draw a **volume profile**, you need to set the [CandleSeries.IsCalcVolumeProfile](xref:StockSharp.Algo.Candles.CandleSeries.IsCalcVolumeProfile) property to 'true', as well as [CandleSeries.BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) to [MarketDataBuildModes.Build](xref:StockSharp.Messages.MarketDataBuildModes.Build).
 And specify the data type from which the **volume profile** will be built.
-In this case, it's [Trades](xref:StockSharp.Messages.MarketDataTypes.Trades):
+In this case, it's [MarketDataTypes.Trades](xref:StockSharp.Messages.MarketDataTypes.Trades):

      ```cs
      _candleSeries = new CandleSeries(typeof(TimeFrameCandle), security, TimeSpan.FromMinutes(5))